Nontrinitarianism: Mormonism

-Inter-religious dialogue
+Inter-religious dialogue beyond Christianity

 The Trinity doctrine is integral in inter-religious disagreements with the other two main Abrahamic religions, Judaism and Islam; the former rejects Jesus' divine mission entirely, and the latter accepts Jesus as a human prophet and the Messiah but not as the son of God, although accepting virgin birth.
 The rejection of the Trinity doctrine has led to comparisons between nontrinitarian theology and Judaism and Islam.

 In an 1897 article in the Jewish Quarterly Review, Montefiore describes Unitarianism as a bridge between Judaism and mainstream Christianity, calling it both a "phase of Judaism" and a "phase of Christianity".

 In Islam, the concept of a co-equal trinity is totally rejected, with Quranic verses calling the doctrine of the Trinity blasphemous.
 Early Islam was originally seen as a variant of Arianism, a heresy in Orthodox and Catholic Christianity, by the Byzantine emperor in the 600s.
-In the 700s, many Arians in Spain considered Muhammed a prophet.
+In the 700s, many Arians in Spain considered Muhammad a prophet.
 In the mid-1500s, many Socinian unitarians were suspected of having Islamic leanings.
 Socinians praised Islam, though considering the Qur'an to contain errors, for its belief in the unity of God.
 Bilal Cleland claimed that "an anonymous writer" in A Letter of Resolution concerning the Doctrine of the Trinity and Incarnation (1693) states that Islam's greater number of adherents and military supremacy resulted from more closely maintaining correct doctrine than mainstream Christianity.